JjyKsi/ha-heating-optimizer/README.md

 4. Restart Home Assistant and add the integration via *Settings → Devices & services → Add integration*.

 ## Configuration
-The initial config flow simply creates a single instance of the integration.
-Extend `config_flow.py` with any additional options or validation once the optimisation inputs are known.
+The current config flow asks for the water-tank temperature sensor entity ID and creates a single integration instance.
+The integration publishes a plan sensor only; it does not toggle the underlying switches yet.
+Extend `config_flow.py` and `planner.py` as additional profiles and controls are implemented.

 ## Development
 - Use a Python 3.11+ environment.